Wills & powers of attorney

 broader guardianship powers.
 You will need to check with your local

-Generally speaking, there are different types of power of
+The different types of power of attorney are:

-- A general power of attorney is where you
+- General power of attorney is where you appoint

-appoint someone to make financial and legal decisions for you,
+someone to make financial and legal decisions for you, usually for

-usually for a specified period of time, for example if you're
+a specified period of time, for example if you're overseas and

-overseas and unable to manage your legal affairs at home.
-This
+unable to manage your legal affairs at home.
+This person's

-person's appointment becomes invalid if you lose the capacity to
+appointment becomes invalid if you lose the capacity to make

-- An enduring power of attorney is where you
+- Enduring power of attorney is where you

 appoint a person to make financial and legal decisions for you if